Her Chickies

 The Blue and Splash varieties are both influenced by the blue (Bl) gene, which controls their coloration.

 The Standard calls for Blue Ameraucanas to be a darker blue with crisp, distinct, and dark lacing.
-They should also have a uniform coloration.
+They should also have a uniform coloration except in males (head to hackles, saddle and wing shoulder).

 Splash Ameraucanas must be mostly cool off-white with blue feathers.
-They should be not predominantly blue.
+They should not be predominantly blue and should not have any leakage (specifically pheomelanin).

 Splash and Blue Ameraucana Chicklets